A recent link from HN re-raised the discussion about

 - DNS Made Easy’s ANAME record

 Using any of these will neutralize this argument against using a naked domain 1.
-The disapora of options is unfortunate, but because DNS didn’t provide an adequate answer and because the demand existed, service providers adapted by building custom implementations.
+The disapora of options is unfortunate, but because DNS didn’t provide an adequate answer and because the demand existed, service providers adapted by building their own.

 A records tend to be the champion argument